Nosferatu the Vampyre: Plot

-Jonathan Harker is an estate agent in Wismar, Germany.
-His employer, Renfield, informs him that a nobleman named Count Dracula wishes to buy a property in Wismar and assigns Harker to visit the Count and complete the lucrative deal.
-Leaving his young wife Lucy behind in Wismar, Harker travels to Transylvania, to Count Dracula's castle, in a journey that lasts four weeks, carrying with him the deeds and documents needed to sell the house to the Count.
-On his trip, Harker stops at a village inn, where the locals plead for him to stay away from the accursed castle, providing him with details of Dracula's vampirism.
-Ignoring the villagers' pleas as superstition, Harker continues his journey, ascending the Borgo Pass on foot and eventually arriving at Dracula's castle, where he meets the Count, a strange, almost rodent-like man, with large ears, pale skin, sharp teeth, and long fingernails.
+In 1850, Jonathan Harker is an estate agent in Wismar, Germany.
+His employer, Renfield, tasks him to visit Count Dracula, who wishes to buy a property in the town.
+Leaving his wife Lucy behind, Harker travels to Transylvania.
+En route, he stops at an inn, where the locals beg for him to stay away from the accursed castle.
+Ignoring the villagers' pleas, Harker continues his journey and arrives at Dracula's castle, where he meets the Count, a man with large ears, pale skin, sharp teeth and long fingernails.

-The Count is enchanted by a small portrait of Lucy and immediately agrees to purchase the Wismar property, especially with the knowledge that he and Lucy would become neighbors.
-As Jonathan's visit progresses, he is haunted at night by several dream-like encounters with the vampiric Count.
-Simultaneously, in Wismar, Lucy is tormented by night terrors, plagued by images of impending doom.
-Additionally, Renfield is committed to an asylum after biting a cow, apparently having gone completely insane.
-To Harker's horror, he finds the Count asleep in a coffin, confirming for him that Dracula is indeed a vampire.
-That night, Dracula leaves for Wismar, taking several coffins filled with the cursed earth that he needs for his vampiric rest.
-Harker finds that he is imprisoned in the castle and attempts to escape through a window via a makeshift rope fashioned from bedsheets.
-The rope is not long enough, and Jonathan falls, severely injuring himself.
-The next morning, he awakes on the ground, stirred by the sound of a young Romani boy playing the violin.
-He is eventually sent to a hospital and raves about 'black coffins' to doctors, who assume that the illness affects his mind.
+The Count is enchanted by a small portrait of Lucy and agrees to purchase the Wismar property.
+As Jonathan's visit progresses, he is haunted at night by several encounters with Dracula.
+In Wismar, Lucy is tormented by nightmares, plagued by images of impending doom.
+Meanwhile, Renfield is committed to an asylum, having apparently gone insane and bitten a cow.
+To Harker's horror, he finds the Count asleep in a coffin, confirming to him that Dracula is indeed a vampire.
+That night, Dracula leaves for Wismar, taking coffins filled with the cursed earth that he needs for his vampiric rest.
+Harker finds himself imprisoned in the castle and attempts to escape through a window, severely injuring himself in the process.
+Taken to a hospital, he becomes increasingly ill.